KindleModding/KPM/DEVELOPMENT.md

 - Use C++17 features where appropriate
 - Add comments for complex logic
 - Update relevant documentation when adding new features

+## Common Issues and Solutions

+### Build and Compilation Issues

+1. **Missing Dependency Errors**:
+   - Ensure all required libraries are installed
+   - Check that meson.build files correctly specify dependencies and source files
+   - Example: For utils_test, make sure multiDownload.cpp is included in the build

+2. **Linking Errors with Tests**:
+   - If you see undefined symbols in tests, check that all necessary implementation files are included
+   - The tests/meson.build file should include references to all necessary source files

+3. **Package Target Parsing**:
+   - The parsePackageTarget() function in utils.cpp handles various formats including:
+     - Regular package IDs: `com.example.package`
+     - Package with repository: `repo.id/com.example.package`
+     - Package with version using @ symbol: `com.example.package@1.0`
+     - Package with version operators: `com.example.package@>=1.0`

+### Development Troubleshooting

+1. **Running on Different Architectures**:
+   - Always use `--force_architecture` and `--force_firmware` when testing on non-Kindle devices

+2. **Debug Output**:
+   - Use the `-v` flag to enable verbose logging
+   - The logging levels in log.hpp can be adjusted for more detailed output

+3. **Database Issues**:
+   - Database files are stored in the KPM directory (`--kpm_dir`)
+   - For a fresh start, remove the database file and let KPM recreate it

 ## TODO List